Scientific Discovery in the Age of AI and Supercomputing: Abstract

 \section{Abstract}

-Artificial intelligence (AI) and high-performance computing (HPC) are rapidly becoming the engines of modern science.
-However, their joint effect on discovery has yet to be quantified at scale.
-Drawing on metadata from over five million scientific publications (2000–2024), we identify how AI and HPC interact to shape research outcomes across 27 fields.
-Papers combining the two technologies are up to three times more likely to introduce novel concepts and five times more likely to reach top-cited status than conventional work.
-This convergence of AI and HPC is redefining the frontier of scientific creativity but also deepening global inequalities in access to computational power and expertise.
-Our findings suggest that the future of discovery will depend not only on algorithms and compute, but also on how equitably the world shares these transformative tools.
+Artificial intelligence (AI) and high-performance computing (HPC) are transforming scientific capabilities and the way science is conducted.
+Yet their combined impact on scientific discovery remains poorly understood, as do inequalities in access to these capabilities across countries and institutions.
+Drawing on metadata from more than five million scientific publications (2000–2024) across 27 fields, we examine how the convergence of AI and HPC correlates with scientific breakthroughs.
+Our results show that this computational synergy is most pronounced at the scientific frontier: research combining AI and HPC is more likely to introduce novel ideas and achieve top-cited status than either conventional work or research using AI or HPC in isolation.
+We also document growing disparities in access to supercomputing resources and AI expertise, which are increasingly concentrated in a small number of regions (dominated by the United States and China, though the EU27 aggregate maintains high competitiveness in combined AI+HPC output).
+The future of discovery will therefore depend not only on advances in algorithms and computing power, but also on enacting policies that democratise these capabilities across the global scientific ecosystem.